 Walk around your house, take a good look at your belongings, and put them down in a list.
 It’s helpful to list down bigger and heavier items — like furniture and appliances — separately from smaller ones like cutlery and books.

 If the list containing the larger items is too extensive, transporting them safely to your new location might be a problem for you.
-Consider finding local furniture removalists to avoid damage to your items.
+Consider finding local furniture removalists at Muval to avoid damage to your items.

 After compiling your belongings list, you’ll have a clear picture of what you can discard.
 It’s time to start decluttering and get rid of the extras.
 You can sell, donate, or recycle your clutter depending on its condition.